handrenA/Unsupervised_ML_countries/README.md

-# Countries that need help improving their makro economic
+# Countries that may need help improving their makro economic
 In this demo we're prediciting what countries is need of help to improve their makro economics based on historical data using _unsupervised machine learning_.

 ### Challenges